 Have you ever tried using a dutch door in your Bullet Journal?
 You absolutely should, it’s fun and very useful.

 Dutch door technique means that you cut your journal page (believe me it’s not as scary as it sounds) and use the flop to add more space to your spread.

-Basically, that way you can see both the right and left side of your spread with a little extra space in the flop.
+Basically, that way, you can see both the right and left sides of your spread with a little extra space in the flop.

-Dutch doors are very popular for weekly spreads but can be used in other pages as well, like a monthly log, future log, yearly goals – the limit is your imagination.
+Dutch doors are very popular for weekly spreads but can be used on other pages as well, like a monthly log, future log, and yearly goals – the limit is your imagination.

 Printables are so functional and can help in so many ways.

 First – it’s a great time savior.
-All you need is to print it out and stick to your journal.
+All you need is to print it out and stick it in your journal.
 Just like that, your spread is ready – fast and easy.